 3. Take supportive and adaptogenic herbs.

 Adaptogenic herbs offer support for both high and low cortisol.
 An adaptogen is an "herb that increases the body's ability to resist the damaging effects of stress and promote or restore normal physiological functioning."
-In plain English, these herbs help your adrenal gland produce just the right amount of cortisol---not too much and not too little.
+In plain English, these herbs act as stress management supplements and help your adrenal gland produce just the right amount of cortisol---not too much and not too little.
 Adaptogens are an interesting class of herbs that have been studied for decades.

 Ashwagandha is also called Indian Ginseng.
 Close to 1,000 medical studies have shown that ashwagandha decreases the side effects of stress.
 So whether you have high or low cortisol, it doesn't matter.
 Ashwagandha has been used for thousands of years in India as part of Ayurvedic medicine.